Multiplicative Invariance for a Class of Subsets of the Complex Plane: Multiplicative Invariance in

 Suppose $p, q$ and $r$ are radix expansions of the same complex number.
 We do not assume that they are distinct.
 We define the $k$th state of $p, q$ and $r$ to be the triple

 Notably, since the sum of these components is zero, one of the components is redundant.
 Nonetheless, it is useful to express all the differences explicitly in order to determine the digits at the $k$th place of the expansions $p, q,$ and $r$.
-We describe this now.
+We describe how to do this now.